Pascal Schwaighofer

 Exhibition view: La classe sterile, Museo Vincenzo Vela, Ligornetto, 2016

-What would be the best form for an archive?
-And what would be the best form for a beehive?
+In this sense, what would be the best form for a beehive?
+And what would be the best form for an archive?
 Indeed, honeybees themselves have a peculiar sense of order and space.
-But, really, what would be the best form to house our history and our memory?
+But, really, what would be the best form to house the history and memory of socialized lives?